dbeck/lossyq_rs/README.md

 # Rationale

 Let me emphasize the fact that the reader may lose updates.
 I believe this is not a problem, only a certain property to live with.
 Other queue implementations choose to, either make the queue larger when it becomes full, or block the writer until the reader processed some from the queue.
 I think all of these are valid choices and they have consequences.
 When we allocate more memory for the queue, we might obviously run out of it, then we go swapping and the whole system is cursed.
-The other choice is when we block the writer, the application performance is limited by the reader.
+The other choice is when we block the writer, the writer performance is limited by the reader.

 I think there are scenarios where we are more interested in the latest data than dealing with the out of memory or blocking conditions.
 An example is heartbeats.
 We might not care about losing old heartbeats as long as we know the given component was alive few seconds ago.